SCOPE OF WORKS

 - Install a 600mm steel casing for the client to install the carrier pipe inside

 Geotechnical information indicated the ground conditions were sandy clay – light grey with red-brown mottling, of high plasticity, and with medium to coarse grained sand (Alluvium).
 These ground conditions are conducive to guided boring, which requires material to be displaceable.

-UEA set up the guided boring machine (GBM) within the excavated launch pit and completed the pilot bore by the next day.
+UEA set up the GBM within the excavated launch pit and completed the pilot bore.
 Ground conditions were well suited to the GBM (displaceable), with thrust and rotation pressures remaining constant up to 60 metres out.
 However, a problem arose with six metres remaining when the thrust pressures rose to their maximum limit, preventing UEA from thrusting the pilot tubes to completion on-grade.

-After review, UEA decided to thrust the pilot tubes to completion under constant rotation, as there was only six metres of the pilot bore remaining and the previous 60 metres were installed within the allowable tolerances of +/- 25mm.
-This was the only way UEA could guarantee accuracy of the pilot bore to target.
+UEA decided to thrust the pilot tubes to completion under constant rotation, as there were only six metres of the pilot bore remaining and the previous 60 metres were installed within the allowable tolerances of +/- 25mm.

 Precautions Against Bore Failure

 As envisaged, during the case installation UEA encountered extremely tough ground conditions at 60 metres.
-This lifted the auger borers’ thrust and rotation pressures to its maximum, at the point of near-failure.
-UEA was able to avoid retracting all the augers, and managed to complete the bore with an average progression rate of 14 metres per day.
+This lifted the auger borers’ thrust and rotation pressures to its maximum, at the point of near failure.
+UEA was able to avoid retracting all augers and managed to complete the bore with an average progression rate of 14 metres per day.

-UEA ensured the client was informed about changes in ground conditions and their impact on the bore’s design.
+UEA ensured the client was informed about changes in ground conditions, and any impact on the bore’s design.
 The team’s ability to re-design the machine set-up allowed all parties to deal successfully with the alignment issue and ensured the product pipe was installed within the agreed tolerances.